Dalia-Karam/AWS-SSA-Project/README.md

 - Deploy infrastructure using your preferred method (e.g., Serverless Framework, AWS Console)

 - Test API endpoints using Postman or curl
-### 🧪 Sample API Endpoints
+### 🧪 API Endpoints
-- POST /items – Create a new item
+- POST /operations – Create a new item

-- GET /items – Retrieve all items
+- GET /operations – Retrieve all items

-- GET /items/{id} – Retrieve an item by ID
+- GET /operations/{id} – Retrieve an item by ID

-- PUT /items/{id} – Update an item
+- POST /operations/{id} – Update an item

-- DELETE /items/{id} – Delete an item
+- DELETE /operations/{id} – Delete an item

 ### 🔐 Security
 - IAM roles defined with least privilege principle